 4. Do not swim in the ocean after dark!

-I think anybody that has seen the movie "Jaws" knows why this is on our list.
-Not only that, but you can't see anything!
 One of our rules at the beach is: if we can't see our feet, we don't go in.
 There's jellyfish, sharks, stingrays, and marine debris.
 Fishhooks can be buried in the sand.
 Rip currents will not be visible as well as larger waves.
+Don't think if you can't see a shark, it isn't there.
+They blend in very well with the sandy bottom!
 Why not just take a lovely walk along the shore and enjoy the sunset instead.

 5. Do not forget to use waterproof sunscreen even if its cloudy at the beach.